thomaszub/dev-note/docs/agile_methods/scrum.md

 In the occurrence of deviations or problems in the process and work the team has to adapt fast to minimize further problems.
 To adapt fast, a team has to be self-managing.

+## Five values

+The member of the Scrum team should act accordingly to the five values empowering their team work.

+* Commitment
+* Focus
+* Openness
+* Respect
+* Courage

 ## Reference

 <https://scrumguides.org/download.html>